conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 Photos for Mac has always been kind of an odd duck, in my opinion.
 Introduced in months after OS X Yosemite's initial release with the 10.10.3 update and intended to replace both iPhoto and Aperture, it always seemed like a concession versus an app that Apple was really excited about.
 Fine, we made a new photos app for you Mac people.
 You can shut up about iPhoto now.
 No, we don't know anyone named iLife.

 ![Screenshot of photo editing features in Apple Photos for Mac, editing a photo of a Japanese temple.](/assets/apple-photos-editor.webp)
-<span class="caption">If Apple could bring all of this to Photos for iOS, it'd be revolutionary for my Instagram followers.
-Plus, I wouldn't have to use my Mac just to retouch my selfies anymore.</span>
+<div class="caption">If Apple could bring all of this to Photos for iOS, it'd be revolutionary for my Instagram followers.
+Plus, I wouldn't have to use my Mac just to retouch my selfies anymore.</div>

 Combine this with the reports that Photos isn't based solely on AppKit, but rather makes use of a new framework called UXKit that allows Apple to reuse large portions of its iOS codebase for the Mac version, and it begins to look like more of an experiment in cross-platform development technologies than an intentional direction for the product.
 I'm certainly not the only one who draws connections between what Apple was doing with UXKit in 2014 and what they're doing with Catalyst today.

 ![Screenshot of Apple Photos, showing features to adjust date, time, and location metadata for a photo.](/assets/apple-photos-location-date-time-metadata.webp)
-<span class="caption">This feature alone is the main reason I ever have to launch Photos for Mac.
-Not to be that guy, but if you ever use your iPhone for photos on an international trip, it can get very confused about time zones, and it's a headache to get your photos in the right order.</span>
+<div class="caption">This feature alone is the main reason I ever have to launch Photos for Mac.
+Not to be that guy, but if you ever use your iPhone for photos on an international trip, it can get very confused about time zones, and it's a headache to get your photos in the right order.</div>

 All of that said, Photos for Mac is decidedly more capable and powerful than its iOS forebear.
 The app inherited all of the comprehensive photo editing and retouching features built into iPhoto, and a handful of the features included with Aperture.
 Unlike Photos for iOS, you can adjust photo metadata like location, date, and time in Photos for Mac, which would require a third-party app (typically of suspicious quality and revenue model) to achieve the same thing on iOS.